Examples of recent questions relating to Melton Mowbray Building Society transfer of equity

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Melton Mowbray Building Society conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
-If such terms are not adhered to you may be in breach of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
+If such conditions are not complied with you may be in violation of the lease.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance

-If you do not keep up the payments on your mortgage with Melton Mowbray Building Society your property may be repossessed.
+Your property may be repossessed if you do not keep up repayments on your mortgage with Melton Mowbray Building Society.

 Preparing the Transfer of Equity with a Melton Mowbray Building Society Mortgage